williamfiset/FastJavaIO/README.md

 ```

 ### .readFastDouble()
-Reads a double value faster (~2.5x) from the input stream than .readDouble() but at the cost of accuracy.
-The value returned may not be exact because finite floating point number arithmetic (adding, multiplication) being used to quickly compute the next double's value.
+Reads a double value ~2.5x times faster from the input stream than .readDouble() but at the cost of accuracy.
+The value returned may not be exact due to finite floating point number arithmetic (adding, multiplication) used to quickly compute the next double's value.
 ``` java
 InputReader in = new InputReader();
 double doublevalue = in.readDoubleFast();
 ```
 ### .readStr()
 Reads a string of characters from the input stream.
 The delimiter separating a string of characters is set to be
-any ASCII value <= 32 meaning any spaces, new lines, EOF characters, tabs...
+any ASCII value <= 32 meaning any spaces, new lines, EOF characters, tabs... do not count as being part of the string.
 If the input stream is empty null is returned.
 ``` java
 InputReader in = new InputReader();
 String str = in.readStr();